K-Sato1995/add-notion-btn-to-qiita-chrome-ext/README.md

 ## Headsup

-You probably don't need this extension.
+For notion integration, you probably don't need this extension.
 The official __[Notion Web Clipper](https://www.notion.so/web-clipper)__
  is pretty awesome.